verbilonikita/Golden-Rose/README.md

-# Golden Rose App - in process
+# Golden Rose App - in process, will update with custom API soon

 ### On search page type "CAKE" || "DONUTS" || "CHOCOLATE"